LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 Curate your data with saved searches and hashtags.
 See [reports and data visualizations](https://lifescopelabs.github.io/ai.html).
 Get smart notifications with machine learning.
 Explore people from your history.
 People are represented as related contacts and history across services.

 Th eapp is a Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
-Written with plugin framework with such as location tracking, WebXR and Web Speech.
-Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).
+Written with plugin framework with modules of features such as location tracking, WebXR and Web Speech.
+Designed to be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).

-The current LIFESCOPE codebases are hosted on Amazon Web Services to power the web platform.
+The current LIFESCOPE codebases are hosted on Amazon Web Services to power the web platform hosted on lifescope.io.
+BitScoop is currently

 **AWS Developer Stack**